rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-1-in-level-order.md

 ## decoding

-Note that the sequence of level values produced by a level-order traversal **can not be used to decode the document tree**.
+Note that the sequence of level values produced by a level-order traversal **can not be used to decode a document tree**.
 That is because one can not reliably tell to which parent a node in the sequence belongs.

 * nodes `e` and `i` have distinct parents, while being on the same level
 * node `e` - parent index `3` and node level `3`